Laminaria pallida

 Laminaria pallida, the split-fan kelp, is a species of large brown seaweed of the class Phaeophyceae found from Danger Point on the south coast of South Africa to Port Nolloth, Tristan da Cunha and Gough islands in the Atlantic and Île Saint-Paul in the Indian Ocean.

 Description

 The large thallus is up to 10m long, with a single smooth broad blade which splits into several parallel longitudinal straps.
 The holdfast is multiply branched, and the stipe is usually solid, fairly stiff, round in section and tapers gradually toward the blade.
 In specimens with hollow stipes the stipe narrows towards the base.

 Distribution

-Danger Point on the south coast of South Africa to Port Nolloth in Namibia, Tristan da Cunha and Gough islands in the Atlantic and St Paul Island in the Indian Oacean.
+Danger Point on the south coast of South Africa to Port Nolloth in Namibia, Tristan da Cunha and Gough islands in the Atlantic and St Paul Island in the Indian Ocean.

 Type locality: Table Bay, Cape Province, South Africa (Silva, Basson & Moe 1996: 641).